elastic/kibana/src/plugins/guided_onboarding/README.md

 ## Development

-1. To enable the UI, add `guidedOnboarding.ui: true` to the file `KIBANA_FOLDER/config/kibana.dev.yml`.

-2. Start Kibana with examples `yarn start --run-examples` to be able to see the guidedOnboardingExample plugin.
+1. Start Kibana with examples `yarn start --run-examples` to be able to see the guidedOnboardingExample plugin.

-3. Navigate to `/app/guidedOnboardingExample` to start a guide and check the button in the header.
+2. Navigate to `/app/guidedOnboardingExample` to start a guide and check the button in the header.

 ## API service
 *Also see `KIBANA_FOLDER/examples/guided_onboarding_example` for code examples.*